mihir32/maintenance-automation/README.md

 •	USER MODULE – The user module is for the hostel residents or even the staff who would want to complain.

 CONCLUSION
 This project can help save time in many aspects and will be of much use for students that need to fix problems at a faster rate.
-With our project, we aim at making a digital well-being and less time consuming way to register complaints in an organized and systematic manner in VIT’s database.
-Our project will be take our an idea evaluation for VIT’s software development circle.
+With our project, we aim at making a digital well-being and less time consuming way to register complaints in an organized and systematic manner in LNMIIT’s database.
+Our project will be take our an idea evaluation for LNMIIT’s software development circle.